Obesity in Pregnancy

 - Take folic acid supplements.
 Folic acid is a B vitamin that helps to lower the risk for certain birth defects, such as spina bifida.
 You need to have enough folic acid in your body before and during your pregnancy to decrease this risk.
 Birth defects can happen in the early part of pregnancy when you may not know that you are pregnant.
 You may need 400 to 800 mcg of folic acid each day.

-Ways that obesity can affect your pregnancy:
+How obesity can affect your pregnancy:

 Obesity can increase your risk of the following health problems: